ahmadbeirkdar/ahmad.github.io/_posts/2021-05-25-HOW-TO:-Deploy-Your-Qt-macOS-App-Properly.md

 Please note, this assumes you have a valid developer account with Apple.

 # Signing and Packaging your Application:
-First off we need to deploy all the shared libraries, sign and package the app.
+First off, we need to deploy all the shared libraries, sign and package the app.
 Before hand, you need to tell Cmake to package your executable into a .app.
 To do so simply do the following:

 ```cmake